Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 Prior to adopting Slack, the AWSDSC-XUT team faced several challenges in collaboration:

-- *siloed communication:* communication between the team members are usually fragmented across different tools.
+- *Siloed communication:* communication between the team members are usually fragmented across different tools.
 In other words, without Slack and ChatOps, team members often switch between various tools (e.g., GitHub, AWS) to perform tasks like checking system health or deployment status.

-- *delayed feedback loops:* it does not provide immediate feedback for tasks such as deployments, incident response, or code merges.
+- *Delayed feedback loops:* it does not provide immediate feedback for tasks such as deployments, incident response, or code merges.
 Team members cannot see logs, results, and errors right in the chat, increasing delays caused by waiting for email notifications or checking dashboards.

 [Slack](https://slack.com/) simplifies [ChatOps](https://www.atlassian.com/incident-management/devops/chatops).
 The combination addresses the challenge of improving communication and collaboration in software development, IT operations, and DevOps processes.
 The core problems it solves include:

-- *operational visibility:* all stakeholders can view the execution of tasks like deployments, system health checks, or incident handling in real-time, fostering transparency and alignment among teams.
+- *Operational visibility:* all stakeholders can view the execution of tasks like deployments, system health checks, or incident handling in real-time, fostering transparency and alignment among teams.

-- *incident response efficiency:* during outages or incidents, teams can use ChatOps to trigger remediation actions, gather metrics, or coordinate responses without leaving Slack, improving response times.
+- *Incident response efficiency:* during outages or incidents, teams can use ChatOps to trigger remediation actions, gather metrics, or coordinate responses without leaving Slack, improving response times.

-- *automation:* teams can automate repetitive tasks, such as triggering builds or deploying applications, directly from Slack, improving efficiency and reducing human error.
+- *Automation:* teams can automate repetitive tasks, such as triggering builds or deploying applications, directly from Slack, improving efficiency and reducing human error.

 While ChatOps offers extensive capabilities, the AWSDSC-XUT team could start by experimenting with a simple approach — integrating deployment and pipeline notifications into Slack.
 This would provide valuable insights and a streamlined communication process in one place.